-TCV will take all reasonable steps to protect the identity of the person making the disclosure or persons cooperating with an investigation of a disclosure or the person about whom a disclosure is made.
+TCV will take all reasonable steps to protect the identity of the person making the disclosure, persons cooperating with an investigation of a disclosure and the person about whom a disclosure is made.

-Maintaining confidentiality is crucial in ensuring reprisals are not made against a person making a public interest disclosure or any persons cooperating with an investigation.
+Maintaining confidentiality is crucial to ensure reprisals are not made against a person making a public interest disclosure or any persons cooperating with an investigation.

-TCV has confidentiality obligations under the Public Interest Disclosures Act.
+TCV has confidentiality obligations under the Act.
 These requirements include protecting the identity of the discloser and the matters disclosed.
-It is a criminal offence to disclose information connected with a disclosure made in accordance with the Public Interest Disclosures Act, and this includes disclosing the identity of the discloser.
-TCV will only disclose information about a disclosure in accordance with the law, including the Public Interest Disclosures Act.
+It is a criminal offence to disclose information connected with a disclosure made in accordance with the Act, and this includes disclosing the identity of the discloser.
+TCV will only disclose information about a disclosure in accordance with the law, including under the Act.

-TCV cannot receive public disclosures under the Public Interest Disclosures Act.
+TCV cannot receive public disclosures under the Act.
 Any public interest disclosures made to TCV will be referred to IBAC.